oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 - [GitHub Copilot extension in VSCode](https://code.visualstudio.com/docs/copilot/overview): The latest version is recommended.
 - [AppCAT](https://aka.ms/appcat-install): Required for the app assessment feature.
 - [JDK 21](https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-21): Required for the code remediation feature and running the initial application locally.
-- [Maven 3.9.9](https://maven.apache.org/install.html): Required for the code remediation feature.
+- [Maven 3.9.9](https://maven.apache.org/install.html): Required for the assessment and code remediation feature.
 - [Azure subscription](https://azure.microsoft.com/free/): Required to deploy the migrated application to Azure.
 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli): Required if you deploy the migrated application to Azure locally.
 The latest version is recommended.
 - Fork the [GitHub repository](https://github.com/Azure-Samples/java-migration-copilot-samples) that contains the sample Java application.
 Clone it to your local machine.
 Open the `asset-manager` folder in VSCode and checkout the `workshop` branch.